Quality Leadership Stimulates Teamwork

 When employees know their behaviors are tracked, they are more inclined to participate in aviation SMS.
 Here is an example of how to easily monitor employee safety performance.

 Are you interested in what safety managers commonly do on a regular basis?
-Here are checklist for safety managers' recurring tasks, such as:
+Here are checklists for safety managers' recurring tasks, such as: